-Since all coursework for a Master of Theological Studies degree must be completed within two years, and 9 courses are required, Regular students who want to obtain a degree should plan on taking at least six courses per year.
-For all Certificate Programs, students should plan on taking at least four courses per year.
 Since a GPA of 3.0 is required for graduation, you should aim for a grade of B or better in all of your classes.
 Most courses require you to log in to the website at least once or twice a week, either to participate in a forum or to submit a written assignment.

-28.1 INCOMPLETES
+27.2 INCOMPLETES